 What about trip insurance?

-Trip insurance is not included in the cruise or entertainment pass price, but you may wish to purchase it through a third party.
-Several bookings did need to cancel at the last minute last year, so we highly recommend it.
+Trip insurance is not included in the JCCC5 cruise price, but you may wish to purchase it through a third party.
+Each year there have been people who have needed to cancel, for a wide variety of reasons, so we highly recommend it.